ProtaconSolutions/project-seed/README.md

 - [ ] Check contents of `.github/ISSUE_TEMPLATE.md` file
 - [ ] Check used license

+# Useful tools
+- For TOC (Table Of Contents) creation use [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)

 # Contributing & issues & questions
 Please see the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for guidelines.